WybeNetwork/VistaPanel-Customizations/responsive-domain-search/README.md

 # Responsive Domain Search

-## Used for:
+## What does it do?
-Making the VistaPanel search form responsive, so that it does not break the theme(s).
+It makes the VistaPanel search form responsive, so that it does not break the vP theme(s).

 ## Where should I put it?
 Put it in Header Advert Area (IMPORTANT)
 Due to [this issue](https://github.com/VPTOfficial/VistaPanel-Customizations/issues/4) reported by [MAHOfficial](https://github.com/mahofficial), the code doesn't seem to run if you put it elsewhere.
-Thank you for your report.
+Thanks for reporting it.

-## Installation:
+## How can I install it?
 Create a script tag with `src` pointing to `responsive-domain-search.js` or `responsive-domain-search.min.js` for minified version.

-## Initialization:
+## How to initialize an affiliate code into the search form?
 A variable "affiliate code" can be defined to put your own affiliate code on the domain search, but, according to iFastNet, this will not give you any money.

 Variable: